ocramz/ncd-tree/README.md

 ## Characteristics

-- **Universal metric**: Works with any data that can be compressed, no feature engineering needed
+- **Universal metric**: Works with any data that can be compressed, no feature engineering or model training needed
 - **Approximate search**: VP-tree pruning makes it an approximate (but highly accurate in practice) nearest neighbor search
-- **Lossless comparison**: Based on information-theoretic principles
-- **Pure Haskell**: No external dependencies beyond compression libraries

 ## Testing

-The library includes a comprehensive property-based test suite with over 3,100 generated test cases covering:
+The library includes a comprehensive property-based test suite covering:
 - Core distance and tree construction properties
 - Similarity search correctness
 - Edge cases and tree structure invariants